huiyuxie/courses-cuhksz/README.md

 # course-cuhksz
-Courses from cuhksz, labeled as sta, csc, dda, and mat.
+Courses from cuhksz, labeled as sta, csc, mat, and dda.